whittlbc/tfbp/README.md

 # Tensorflow Boilerplate

-Boilerplate repo to use when starting a new Tensorflow project.
+Boilerplate repo for starting new Tensorflow projects

 ## License